The Struggles of “Gambut Avengers” During 2018 Gubernatorial Elections

-By Pantau GambutThe land-based forest fire mitigation program introduced by the Riau Women Working Group (RWWG), an NGO based in Pekanbaru, Riau, builds community awareness to develop a commodity-based local economy, capitalizing on the local biodiversity and native peat plants.
+By Admin Pantau GambutThe land-based forest fire mitigation program introduced by the Riau Women Working Group (RWWG), an NGO based in Pekanbaru, Riau, builds community awareness to develop a commodity-based local economy, capitalizing on the local biodiversity and native peat plants.
 The residents are given the knowledge and expertise on how to use peatlands to increase their income without burning them.

 During the rainy season, Diana (31) and 19 women in Parit I/II Village and Sungai Kayu Ara Village, Siak District, Riau were filled with anxiety.
 Heavy rains flushed their villages in early November and soaked the shallot crops belonging to the women's farmer group.